MAIF/lets-automate/readme.md

 ## Description

-Let's automate allow you to create certificate and publish them to clever cloud with automatic renewal.
+Let's automate allows you to create Let's Encrypt certificates and publish them to Clever Cloud with automatic renewal (or any API-drivable hosting service if you want to contribute).
-Let's automate needs an ovh account in order to create DNS records to perform the let's encrypt DNS challenge.
-Let's automate is also integrated with slack so all the event are published to a dedicated topic.
+Let's automate needs an OVH account in order to create DNS records to perform the [Let's Encrypt DNS challenge](https://blog.sebian.fr/letsencrypt-dns/).
+Let's automate is also integrated with Slack so all the events may be published to a dedicated topic.

 ## Disclamer

-Let's automate is integrated with otoroshi (for the auth), ovh, clever cloud and slack.
+Let's Automate is integrated with Otoroshi (only used for authentication), OVH, Clever Cloud and Slack.
 For the moment there is no other providers available.
-If you need this tools with other DNS provider or hosting provider your contributions are welcomed!
+If you need this tool with any other DNS provider or hosting provider your contributions are welcome!

 ## Deploy the app